annotation/text-fabric/docs/Api/Apps.md

 ### Various

-??? abstract "nodeFromDefaultSection(sectionStr)"
+??? abstract "nodeFromSectionStr(sectionStr)"
-    Given a section string pointing to an object of `condenseType`, return the corresponding node (or an error message).
+    Given a section string pointing to a section, return the corresponding node (or an error message).

 ## App helpers